 What is the Renewable Energy Growth (REG) Program?

 The REG Program is a performance-based incentive program administered by National Grid and supervised by the Public Utility Commission (PUC).
 It allows an owner of a renewable energy project to enroll and sell power to National Grid at a fixed rate for 20 years through a tariff.
-The aim of the program is to promote the installation of grid-connected renewable energy at reasonable costs.
-The program is designed to help finance the development, construction, and operation of renewable energy distributed generation projects through tariff-based incentives.
+The goal of the program is to promote the installation of grid-connected renewable energy at reasonable costs.
+The program is designed to help finance the development, construction, and operation of renewable energy distributed-generation projects through tariff-based incentives.

 What is Net Metering?